 debian-installer from such a stick.
 Many modern computer systems, in

-particular netbooks and thin laptops, do not have an optical drive
+particular netbooks and thin laptops, do not have a CD/DVD-ROM drive

 anymore at all and booting from USB media is the standard way of